tony-aw/tinycodet/README.md

-## Description
+## Overview

-The ‘tinycodet’ R-package adds a few functions to help in your coding etiquette.
+‘tinycodet’ is a small R-package adds a few functions to help in your coding etiquette.
 It primarily focuses on 4 things:

 1)  Safer decimal (in)equality testing, safer atomic conversions, and other functions for safer coding.